-For buildings or central plant systems determined to be high energy users through the benchmarking process, the district would implement a Monitoring-Based Commissioning (MBCx) or Retro-Commissioning (RCx) process to reduce energy usage at those facilities.
+For buildings or central plant systems determined to be high energy users through the benchmarking process, the district should implement a Monitoring-Based Commissioning (MBCx) or Retro-Commissioning (RCx) process to reduce energy usage at those facilities.
 MBCx is a process that optimizes building performance for comfort and energy use by using meters and analyzing system performance.
 RCx is a process that identifies individual energy efficiency projects to improve the control of the system to reduce energy use.
-For more information about MBCx and RCx, go to: http://www.cccutilitypartnership.com
+For more information about MBCx and RCx, go to the US Department of Energy Best Practices for MBCx.

-The district has successfully employed the MBCx/RCx process in recent years as part of the Proposition 39 program.
-In 2016 two MBCx projects were completed successfully at the De Anza cogeneration system and the S-Quad building complex.
-These projects save 18,000 kWh and 8,000 therms annually with an avoided energy cost of \$9,812 every year.
+The district has employed the MBCx/RCx process in recent years as part of the Proposition 39 program.
+In 2016 two MBCx projects were completed successfully at the De Anza pool cogeneration system and the S-Quad building complex.
+These projects save 18,000 kWh and 8,000 therms annually with an avoided energy cost of \$9,812 each year.
+The district should also employ the strategies of Continuous Commissioning of facilities, which is an ongoing process to resolve operating problems, improve comfort, and optimize energy use.